smithjd/sql-pet/docs/11-elementary-queries.md

 ##  $ staff_id    : int  1 1 2 1 1 2 2 1 2 2 ...
 ##  $ last_update : POSIXct, format: "2006-02-16 02:30:53" "2006-02-16 02:30:53" ...
 ```
-That's very simple, but if the table is large it may not be a good idea.
+That's very simple, but if the table is large it may not be a good idea, since R is designed to keep the entire table in memory.

 ### Referencing a table for many different purposes

 The `dplyr::tbl` function gives us more control over access to a table.
-It returns a connection object that dplyr uses for constructing queries and retrieving data from the DBMS.
+It creates  a connection object that might look like a data frame but it's actually an list object that `dplyr` uses for constructing queries and retrieving data from the DBMS.

 ```r
 rental_table <- dplyr::tbl(con, "rental")